strautomator/core/README.md

 -   Spotify API
 -   Wahoo Cloud API
 -   Chatbase API
--   AI providers: Anthropic, Gemini, Mistral, OpenAI, xAI
+-   AI providers: Anthropic, Gemini, Mistral, OpenAI, xAI, OpenRouter
 -   Weather providers: Open-Meteo, OpenWeatherMap, Tomorrow.io, Visual Crossing, WeatherAPI

 Please note that most of the services listed above have a free / trial version, which should be enough for testing or a single user use case.
-For multiple power users, you might need to subscribe to paid plans.
+For power users, you might need to subscribe to paid plans.

+If you are not planning to use a specific integration, you can simply add the "disabled" flag to one of the settings.json files.
+Please note that by doing so, some features might not work properly.

 ### Getting your GCP credentials